Washpool Hard Coking Coal Project, Australia

 Infrastructure

 The project site will be connected to regional systems.
-Currently the mine site can be accessed via publicly gazetted roads.
+The mine site can currently be accessed via publicly gazetted roads.
 The mail haul roads within the project area will be constructed along north-south to connect the mining area to the ROM pad and along east-west to connect to the several waste dumps on site.
 Mined coal will be delivered via the Blackwater railway system to the Gladstone port for shipping.